jgddesigns/stateshaper/CONTRIBUTING.md

 Other uses include economy simulations, uuid creation and other QA compliance uses.

-One of the main benefits here instead of using a hardcoded loop is that every test case (as many as needed) can be recreated from the ~225 byte MSE Seed.
+One of the main benefits here instead of using a hardcoded loop is that every test case (as many as needed) can be recreated from the ~225 byte State Seed.

 ```python